 In no uncertain terms, Josef Goebbels was a PR and marketing genius who used propaganda to brainwash an entire nation into accepting his mindset of evil through both conscious and subconscious means.
 Standing barely over 5 feet tall and disabled by a clubbed foot that isolated him from birth, the dark haired, dour faced man deluded his people into thinking that not only were they a master race of humans that were superior above all others, but that he and his family were the perfect prototypes by which to model themselves by.

-An intellectual who specialized in Philosophy with a doctorate in 19th century Romantic Literature, Josef Goebbels made full use of the most modern of media techniques available at the time to play upon society’s oldest fears.
-However, upon Adolf Hitler’s initial ascent to Germany’s top political position as Chancellor in 1933, the Propaganda Minister’s first public event of mass media mirrored Man’s darker moments from a much, much earlier time – Book Burnings.
+An intellectual with a doctorate in 19th century Romantic Literature, Goebbels made full use of the most modern media techniques available at the time to play upon German society’s most long held collective fears.
+However, upon Adolf Hitler’s ascent to Germany’s top political position as Chancellor in 1933, the Propaganda Minister’s first public event of mass media was a mirrored imitation from Man’s distant paranoid Past– Book Burnings.